 Android and iOS are two major mobile operating systems.
 By developing a mobile app containing both of these versions, merchants can reach a larger audience.
 Mininest is used in conjunction with Flutter, Google’s mobile UI framework that allows developers to create high-quality native interfaces for iOS and Android in record time.

 Additionally, Mininest enables the administrator to simply change data from the Magento 2 backend to the mobile app.
 We pre-design a variety of user interface packages that may be readily modified with your brand name.
-Admins can update data in Magento 2 backend and see it instantly on the app interface.
+Admins can update data in the Magento 2 backend and see it instantly on the app interface.
 When a new customer or order is created, the information is also synced to the Magento website.

 The mobile application development process is an ongoing process and will continue after the first launch as you receive user feedback and build additional functionality.
 Following the above mobile app development roadmap will also ensure a successful launch of your application.